Passionate – Dedicated – Professional

 These materials cannot be collected or accepted under any circumstances due to safety or regulatory reasons.

-2) Not Accepted Materials (Will incur disposal charges)
+2) Not Accepted Materials (May incur disposal charges)

 – Non-recyclable, contaminated or mixed plastics